ramiy/wordpress-comments-plugin/readme.txt

 == Changelog ==

 = 4.0.0 =
-* New UI for Spot.IM settings page with tabs.
+* New UI for Spot.IM settings page with tabs (General, Display and Import tabs).
+* Add support for Custom Post Types, not only post and pages.
+* Add Spot.IM Meta Box to posts to allow users setup SpotIM setting for each post.
 * Add "Spot.IM Questions" support to the WordPress plugin.
+* Add "Spot.IM Recirculation" support to the WordPress plugin.
 * Add auto-import feature to import content from Spot.IM to local db.
-* Add Spot.IM Meta Box to posts to allow users to override global setting for each post.
 * Add gulp tasks for textdomain-check and pot-file-generation.
 * i18n: Update wrong translation textdomains to match the plugin slug.
 * i18n: Add missin translation functions to translation strings.